Table of Contents Show

 Brookfield Place separates the area into a northern and southern section.
 Mainly residential, Battery Park City has seven office buildings in Brookfield Place, and one at 200 West Street, which is the only office building in the northern part and also the home of Goldman Sachs.

 You’ll find mostly high-rise condominiums throughout BPC.
-Millennium Point, which boasts 38 stories, the Ritz Carlton Hotel on lower floors and the Skyscraper Museum on the ground floor, and The Solaire, the country’s first green building, are two of the most well-known condo developments in the neighborhood.
+Millennium Point, which boasts 38 stories, the Ritz Carlton Hotel on lower floors, and the Skyscraper Museum on the ground floor, and The Solaire, the country’s first green building, are two of the most popular condo developments in the neighborhood.

 Battery Park is a 25-acre public park located at the tip of Manhattan and just southwest of the neighborhood.
-One of the Battery Park’s most brilliant attractions is its promenade, which offers stunning views of the New York Harbor, the Statue of Liberty, and Ellis Island.
-Go for a stroll, have a picnic lunch, or simply take in the amazing views from this corner of New York City.
+One of Battery Park’s most brilliant attractions is its promenade, which offers stunning views of the New York Harbor, the Statue of Liberty, and Ellis Island.
+Go for a stroll, have a picnic lunch; or simply take in the fantastic views from this corner of New York City.

-Grab the 1 train at South Ferry, Rector Street, and Chambers, or the 2/3 line at Wall, Fulton, Park Place, or Chambers.
-The R stops at Rector and Cortland, and the 4 train runs through the Fulton and Brooklyn Bridge-City Hall stations, as does the 6 train.
+Grab the one train at South Ferry, Rector Street, and Chambers, or the 2/3 line at Wall, Fulton, Park Place, or Chambers.
+The R stops at Rector and Cortland, and the four train runs through the Fulton and Brooklyn Bridge-City Hall stations, as do the six trains.

 If you notice higher common charges than the norm, maintenance fees tend to be costlier in most buildings since the land is leased for much of Battery Park City.
 Monthly payments include “ground rent,” but many residents love living in BPC and accept those higher charges because of the quality of life they get in return.